fgsect/FitM/README.md

 You will see the strace output in `./active-state/stderr`.
 These are the syscalls that the emulated target sends to emulation layer.
 By diffing the syscall traces of the target with and without FITM enabled you should be able to learn where things break (see `FITM_DISABLED` in `./fitm-qemu/FitM-qemu/linux-user/syscall.c`).

-# Cite / More Information
+## Paper / Citing / More Information

 <a href="fitm.pdf"> <img width="200" alt="The FitM paper" src="https://user-images.githubusercontent.com/297744/159168821-993d1f88-cc7d-48b0-a0e8-2522b035f789.png" align="right">